sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

                                                 ; Interface name string.
 Vlan, Ethernet or PortChannel ; vrid is an integer ; field = value vip                   = ip_address                    ; Virtual IP address.
 This is a list of IP addresses priority              = 3DIGIT                        ; Priority of VRRP instance adv_interval          = 5DIGIT                        ; Advertisement interval for VRRP.
 Default = 1000ms
-state           = vrrp_state                    ; String denoting the state of VRRP instance version         = vrrp_version                  ; VRRP version.
+admin_status          = "up" | "down"                 ; String denoting the state of VRRP instance admin status.
+Default is up. version               = vrrp_version                  ; VRRP version.
 Value is 2 or 3.
 Default is 3
 preempt               = "enabled"/"disabled"          ; VRRP pre-emption is enabled?
-Default is enabled track_interface = interface_Name|weight_value   ;This is repeated for the configured tracking interfaces
+Default is enabled track_interface       = interface_name                ; This is a list of configured tracking interfaces
+priority_decrement    = 2DIGIT                        ; Specifies how much to decrement the priority of the VRRP instance if the tracking interface goes down.
 ```
 Example:-
 ```